Shekswess/shekswess/README.md

 # Hi there! 👋 I'm  Bojan Jakimovski

 ## About Me
 I'm a Software Engineer and Data & MLOps Engineer with a passion for building robust and scalable applications.
-I enjoy working with a wide range of technologies, including Python, JavaScript, C. Currently, I'm diving deep into Cloud technologies.
 Some facts about me:

-- 🔭 Bachelor of Science in Electrical Engineering and Information Technologies, in Computer Technologies and Engineering.
+- 🔭 Master of Science student in Electrical Engineering and Information Technologies, specializing in Dedicated Computer Systems
 - 👨‍💻 Software Engineer and Data & MLOps Engineer at emteqlabs.
-- 🥅 2023 Goals: To expend my knowledge in cloud computing, machine learning, and data science.
+- 🥅 2024 Goals: To expend my knowledge in  Machine Learning, Deep Learning, Federated Learning and Cloud Computing.
 - ⚡ Fun fact: I love to experiment and make different kinds of coffee and tea !

+## Areas of Interest 🤓
+- Machine Learning & Deep Learning
+- Federated Learning
+- ML Engineering & MLOps
+- Cloud Computing
+- Information Security
+- AI in Healthcare
+- Human-Computer Interaction (HCI)

+## Go-to Languages 🖥️
+- Python
+- Javascript
+- C

 ## Cloud Platforms ☁️
 I have hands-on experience with various AWS services, including: